Students can benefit from working with a consultant in their 10th grade year.

 High-Achieving Students.
 It is not uncommon for us to meet students late in junior year who have top grades in the most rigorous programs offered by their high schools and top test scores.
 It can be shocking for their parents to hear that children with this profile will not necessarily have their pick of colleges.
 This is usually because the student does not have many extracurricular activities that distinguish them.
 They lack a story to tell or concrete experiences to back up their interests.
 So the aspiring engineer is not in robotics or engaged in tinkering projects.
 The math whiz has never challenged herself outside of math class through Olympiads or summer programming, or the student who says he is interested in business has never held a job, started a business or led an activity.
 We lament that if we had only met such a family earlier we might have made suggestions for school and community involvements that would not only enhance the student’s high school experience, but also made them more attractive college applicants.
 We can recommend summer experiences, school-year activities, online courses and other activities, many at no cost, that can be exciting while also deepening a student’s interests and enjoyment.

 High Potential Students.
 Some students are performing reasonably well academically and are engaged in fulfilling extracurricular activities.
 Many aspire to attend highly selective colleges, but they may have no idea what GPA or scores are necessary to be a competitive applicant.
-High schools are increasingly not releasing GPAs until junior year in an effort to reduce stress, so starting this conversation sophomore year gives high potential students time to make adjustments to their study habits or work ethic to improve their chances.
+High schools often do not provide access to systems such as Naviance and SCOIR (where students can assess their chance of admission to colleges) until junior year in an effort to reduce stress, so starting this conversation sophomore year gives high-potential students time to make adjustments to their study habits or work ethic to improve their chances.
 If they are first exposed to this information later in junior year, it is difficult at that point to impact a GPA that is already largely determined.